pallavigkwd/CaloriePredictions/README.md

 <br><br>
 We opted against using the `average_rating` column because in our previous EDA, we noticed that the distribution of calories is pretty similar regardless of the `average_rating`.
 We thought that adding this variable in our model could add a spurious variable with no real effect.
 <br><br>
 For our actual modeling algorithm, we chose sklearn’s `DecisionTreeRegressor`, since we would be predicting a continuous variable `calories`.
 We suspected that adding the categorical columns in our model might break the linearity assumption for the linear regression algorithm.
-Thus, to stay on the same side, we opted for `DecisionTreeRegressor`.
+Thus, to stay on the safe side, we opted for `DecisionTreeRegressor`.
 <br><br>
 #### Finding the Best Hyperparameters
 The two hyperparameters that we wanted to experiment with were the `max_depth` in `DecisionTreeRegressor` and `threshold` for when we binarized `minutes`.
 To do this, we used sklearn’s `GridSearchCV` with multiple values for both parameters we wanted to test.
 Through some initial testing, we found that a viable range for `max_depth` would exist between 5 and 20; however, the range for `threshold` was much larger - between 100 and 1000.
 Since this would produce a lot of models that would have to be tested (mostly due to the large range for `threshold`), we decided to increment the threshold first by 100 from 100 to 1000 to find an estimate.
 In doing so, we found `threshold` equal to 500.
 We then narrowed the range from 400 to 600, incrementing by 20, and found 440.
 Next, from 400 to 500, incrementing by 10, we found 440 again.
 In all of our trials, the optimal `max_depth` was 12.
 Thus, our final hyperparameters were `max_depth` = 12 and `threshold` = 440.